 Under federal law, employers with 50 or more employees must provide unpaid time off for family and medical leave.
 This federal law is known as the Family and Medical Leave Act of 1993 (FMLA).
 However, FMLA does not require employers to give paid family and medical leave.

 State-mandated paid family leave is increasing in popularity.
-A number of states have adopted their own law, including California, D.C., Massachusetts, Washington, and Connecticut.
+Several states have adopted their own law, including California, D.C., Massachusetts, Washington, and Connecticut.

 Don’t confuse paid sick leave with paid family and medical leave.
 Some states have state-mandated sick time, which lets employees take time away from work to deal with shorter-term illnesses or injuries.